plan9better/notes/Code/Java_Language/Tools/build.gradle.md

 - The `Implementation-Timestamp` is dynamically set to the build time.

 Additional notes:
-- The Forge Gradle plugin adds many implicit tasks and configurations not visible in this file.
+- The Forge [[gradle]] plugin adds many implicit tasks and configurations not visible in this file.
 - It sets up the deobfuscation process, which is crucial for modding.
 - It configures the Java compilation process to work with Minecraft's obfuscated code.
 - It sets up the necessary classpath for compiling against Forge and Minecraft.

-This `build.gradle` file is relatively minimal.
+This `build.[[gradle]]` file is relatively minimal.
 For more complex mods, you might see additional configurations like:
 - Custom tasks for processing resources or generating code.
 - Additional run configurations (e.g., for a dedicated server).
 - More complex dependency management.
-- Integration with other tools or services.
+- Integration with other [[Code/Java_Language/Tools/Tools|Tools]] or services.